Skip to main content

 Wednesday, October 24, 2007

-(STILLWATER, OKLA. – Oct.
-24, 2007) -- Renewable electric power generation and reliable integration into grids, and the declining number of professionals who help ensure delivery of electricity to homes and businesses are topics of the 2007 Frontiers of Power Conference at Oklahoma State University.
+Renewable electric power generation, reliable integration into grids, and the declining number of professionals who help ensure the delivery of electricity to homes and businesses are topics of the 2007 Frontiers of Power Conference at Oklahoma State University.

-“We are celebrating the 40th anniversary of the Frontiers of Power Conference this year,” said Rama Ramakumar, PSO/Albrecht Naeter professor of electrical and computer engineering and director of OSU’s Engineering Energy Laboratory.
-“Many distinguished keynote speakers have come to the conference to give insights on current concerns in the power engineering industry, and this year for our 40th anniversary celebration we are fortunate to have three.”
+“We are celebrating the 40th anniversary of the Frontiers of Power Conference this year,” said Rama Ramakumar, PSO/Albrecht Naeter professor of electrical and computer engineering and OSU’s Engineering Energy Laboratory director.
+“Many distinguished keynote speakers have come to the conference to give insights on current concerns in the power engineering industry, and this year, for our 40th-anniversary celebration, we are fortunate to have three.”

-Grillot spent 30 years with Phillips Petroleum Co. before joining the OU College of Earth and Energy faculty as dean, Lester A. Day Family chair and director of the Sarkey’s Energy Center in 2006.
-His global perspective on the energy industry is rooted in work in exploration and production for Phillips on the continents, and off the shores, of Africa, Asia, Europe and North America, according to Ramakumar.
+Grillot spent 30 years with Phillips Petroleum Co. before joining the OU College of Earth and Energy faculty as dean, Lester A. Day Family chair and the Sarkey’s Energy Center director in 2006.
+According to Ramakumar, his global perspective on the energy industry is rooted in his work in exploration and production for Phillips on the continents and off the shores of Africa, Asia, Europe and North America.

-Grillot will give the conference’s opening keynote address Oct.
-29 at 9:30 a.m. in Advanced Technology Research Center room 102.
+Grillot will give the conference’s opening keynote address on Oct.
+29 at 9:30 a.m. in Advanced Technology Research Center, room 102.

-James L. Kirtley Jr., professor of electrical engineering at Massachusetts Institute of Technology, will give the afternoon keynote presentation.
-Kirtley will speak at 1 p.m. about the growth of renewable generation including wind and solar power and fuel cells, and efforts to improve system reliability with smaller grid systems, or micronetworks.
+James L. Kirtley Jr., a professor of electrical engineering at Massachusetts Institute of Technology, will give the afternoon keynote presentation.
+At 1 p.m., Kirtley will discuss the growth of renewable generation, including wind, solar power, and fuel cells, and efforts to improve system reliability with smaller grid systems or micro-networks.

-The Frontiers of Power Conference has consistently been a prescient forum for not only technical but also economic and political issues.
+The Frontiers of Power Conference has consistently been a prescient forum for technical but also economic and political issues.
 In 2004, then-Oklahoma Corporation Commissioner Denise Bode served as keynote speaker and provided an overview of the state’s electric utility infrastructure.
-Her remarks foreshadowed a conflict that played out this year in Oklahoma between self-interests and companies trying to capitalize on increasing electricity demand nationwide while simultaneously preventing Oklahomans, unlike Californians, from ever experiencing power shortages.
+Her remarks foreshadowed a conflict this year in Oklahoma between self-interests and companies trying to capitalize on increasing electricity demand nationwide while preventing Oklahomans, unlike Californians, from ever experiencing power shortages.

 The Frontiers of Power Conference is a component of the energy program maintained since 1960 by OSU’s School of Electrical and Computer Engineering and its Engineering Energy Laboratory.
-In addition to the keynote speakers, authors from throughout the United States and nations as far as Egypt and India will present technical papers on power engineering subjects including distributed generation, reliability challenges, emergency restoration and wind farm simulation and protection.
+In addition to the keynote speakers, authors from throughout the United States and nations such as Egypt and India will present technical papers on power engineering subjects, including distributed generation, reliability challenges, emergency restoration, and wind farm simulation and protection.

 MENUCLOSE